arcus-azure/arcus.backgroundjobs/docs/README.md

 ## Versioning
 https://docusaurus.io/docs/versioning

-You can use the version script to create a new documentation version based on the latest content in the docs directory.
+You can use the version script to create a new documentation version based on the latest content in the `./next` directory.
 That specific set of documentation will then be preserved and accessible even as the documentation in the docs directory changes moving forward.

 ### Tagging a new version

-1. First, make sure your content in the docs directory is ready to be frozen as a version.
+1. First, make sure your content in the `./next` directory is ready to be frozen as a version.
 A version always should be based from master.
 2. Enter a new version number:

 `npm run docusaurus docs:version 1.1.0`